Toysoft/AppleII-VGA_hanshuebner/README.md

 bus transceivers and 0603 passive components that are easier to work with when building the board by hand.

-PLEASE DO NOT PRODUCE PCB's FROM THIS DESIGN YET UNLESS YOU'RE PREPARED TO DEBUG.

 Please use
 [GitHub Issues](https://github.com/hanshuebner/AppleII-VGA/issues) to
 provide feedback.
 THANK YOU!